jameshughes89/cs102/src/site/lab6.rst

 4. Complete the ``RudimentaryArrayQueue`` class by fully implementing the ``Queue`` interface
     * There will be a lot of overlap with the :download:`ArrayQueue<../main/java/ArrayQueue.java>` class

-5. Download and modify the :download:`ArrayQueueTest<../test/java/ArrayQueueTest.java>` to create a `BadArrayQueueTest` to verify everything is working correctly
+5. Download and modify the :download:`ArrayQueueTest<../test/java/ArrayQueueTest.java>` to create a `RudimentaryArrayQueueTest` to verify everything is working correctly

 Kattis Problems